chimit/blog/src/content/blog/valet.md

 export PATH="$HOME/.composer/vendor/bin:$PATH"
 ```

-This will make all binary packages installed by Composer available globally in the command line interface, so you don’t need to type the full path like `~/.composer/vendor/bin/valet`.
+This will make all binary packages installed by Composer globally (in the `~/.composer` directory) available in the command line interface, so you don’t need to type the full path like `~/.composer/vendor/bin/valet`.
 Instead, you can just type `valet`.

 Restart your console for the updated `PATH` to take effect.